loehnertj/ascii_designer/README.rst

 Alpha-state software, mostly working.

+In the Qt implementation some stuff is missing (most notably lists and trees) since I am currently focussed on the Tk toolkit.

+Test coverage is lacking, politely spoken.

 This is a hobby project.
-If you need something quick, contact me or better, send a pull request.
+If you need something quick, open an issue or send a pull request.